ttran2001/ttran2001.github.io/README.md

    - `alias gh='history | grep'`: a way to check the history of grep being used
    - `alias c='clear'`: another quick way to call clear.
 5. Type CTRL+X, Y, and ENTER to save your changes

+### Conclusion

+If you made it this far this mean that you successfully installed Arch Linux.
+Good Job!
+In my opinion this was a fun experience to do even though I had to reinstall it so many times because of boot installation error.
+Have fun with your new Arch Linux Virtual Machine :)